 Being an IT representative, how frequently you have heard “shift it to the cloud” in reaction to escalate pressures to minimize business expenses and maximize delivery speed?
 Having carried on an operational IT role, I’m ready to fix my words that you’ve heard this said many times by now.
 Here’s my reference: If you’re asked this question again, revert to something saucy words like, “Which one?”
 A few moments later of uncomfortable silence, escape the tension with a more favorable argumentation on the virtue of using “a cloud” in lieu of “the cloud.”

 Let me have the privilege of conveying “Why so?”
 “The cloud” is increasingly used as an elixir approximately for all misery proportionate with devise computing too expensive, slow, and complicated.
 The complication with this approach is that it disappoints to take into record the gradation inherent in an immense and compound ecosystem with fewer modifications.

 Today, each cloud is, for the most part, is matchless.
-This unmatched quality has cherished an outburst of modifications not beyond the cloud ecosystem.
-Each provider of cloud behaves in its self-interest, boosting shareholder value by designing features and potentiality that are distinctive to its proprietary cloud.
+This unmatched quality has cherished an outburst of modifications not beyond the ecosystem.
+Each provider behaves in its self-interest, boosting shareholder value by designing features and potentiality that are distinctive to its proprietary.

 – Pooja Bansal